Trans-Neptunian Objects

 The Kuiper Belt is similar to the asteroid belt in that it is composed of a large number of relatively small bodies, of which Pluto was the first to be discovered.
 However, it resides on the outskirts of the solar system, stretching from around the orbit of Neptune out to nearly twice as far.
 And whereas asteroids are composed of mostly rock and metal, Kuiper Belt objects (KBOs) are composed largely of ices, such as frozen water, ammonia and methane.

 Individual members of the Kuiper Belt are correspondingly larger than their counterparts in the asteroid belt.
-The largest member, Pluto, is nearly two and a half times the diameter of Ceres, the largest asteroid.
-Even Pluto's largest moon (it has 3), Charon, is larger than Ceres.
+The largest member, Pluto, is nearly two and a half times the diameter of Ceres, the biggest asteroid.
+Even Pluto's largest moon, Charon, is bigger than Ceres.

 Scattered Disk

 The scattered disk is much less well defined than the Kuiper Belt.
 It consists of objects—mostly out beyond the Belt—with eccentric orbits that take them close enough to Neptune for that planet to affect their motions.
-Although fewer scattered disk objects have been discovered (around 100) than KBOs, astronomers believe that ultimately there are at least as many.
+Although fewer scattered disk objects have been discovered than KBOs (a little more than 200), astronomers believe that ultimately there are at least as many.

-The largest scattered disk object is Eris.
-Eris was discovered in January of 2005, and was quickly realized to be larger than Pluto.
-At that time, Pluto was still considered a planet, in spite of rising evidence that it was merely another member of the Kuiper Belt.
-The discovery of an object larger than Pluto forced the International Astronomical Union to make a decision, and in the end they (properly!) demoted Pluto and thus formally recognized the true nature of the trans-Neptunian objects.
+The largest scattered disk object is currently believed to be Eris.
+When discovered in January of 2005, it was at first believed to be significantly larger than Pluto.
+Later, that was reduced to slightly larger, and following the New Horizons flyby (see section below on Exploration), it was demoted to second place among trans-Neptunian objects.
+It was the discovery of an object believed to be larger than Pluto that forced the International Astronomical Union to make a decision, and in the end they (properly!) demoted Pluto and thus formally recognized the true nature of the trans-Neptunian objects as a group, analogous to the asteroid belt.

 Sedna is another body often considered a scattered disk object, yet that designation is in question, since it never comes anywhere near the orbit of Neptune.
 Right now it is slightly closer to the Sun than Eris, but its highly elliptical orbit will eventually take it several times further out.
 Another designation, detached object, is sometimes used to describe Sedna and similar objects.